 I think beets have a delicious sweet earthiness to them.
 Even if you are a person who says they don't like beets, I think you will like them in this presentation.

-Beets are high in immune-boosting vitamin C, fiber, and essential minerals like potassium which is essential for nerve and muscle function.
-They are also rich in manganese (which is good for your bones, liver, kidneys, and pancreas).
-Beets also contain the B vitamin folate, which helps reduce the risk of birth defects.
+- Beets are high in immune-boosting vitamin C, fiber, and essential minerals like potassium which is essential for nerve and muscle function.

-How to roast beets
+How to Roast Beats

 To prepare; remove the tops and wash them well.
 Dry with paper towels and put into a large piece of foil, drizzle lightly with olive oil, then seal the package uptight.
 Put onto a cookie sheet and pop in a 400º oven, they will take about 25 minutes for smallish beets, and up to an hour for larger ones.

-If your beets have a variety of sizes it's best to wrap them separately so you can remove the smaller ones when cooked allowing the larger beets to remain in the oven until ready.
+Top Tip: If your beets have a variety of sizes it's best to wrap them separately so you can remove the smaller ones when cooked allowing the larger beets to remain in the oven until ready.

 Once the beets are cool enough to handle, using your fingers or a towel (that you don't mind staining pink), peel the skins off.

 They will come right off.
-Yes, your hands might look pink for an hour or two, but a couple of good washing with soap will take care of that.
+Yes, your hands might look pink for an hour or two, but a couple of good hand washing with soap will take care of that.

+Butternut squash is a delicious fruit and is interchangeable with pumpkin in many recipes.
 It can be a little intimidating to cut the first time since it has such a strange shape, tough skin, and rolls easily.

-So do what Lindy says to do with all round vegetables, cut the end off of the top and the bottom, making them flat.
+So do what Lindy says to do with all-round vegetables, cut the end off of the top and the bottom, making them flat.

 Then you can either cut in half across the equator and then cut into halves laterally, this works very well for this recipe, OR, you can cut straight down, top to bottom, and then cut in half across.